ccontrols/structured-types/packages/api-readme/README.md

 <api-readme extract="parse, ParseOptions" files="./src/index.ts"/>
 ```

 -   `collapsed`: a comma-separated list of type names, that should not be expanded.
-For example some internal React object can be kept just as string, instead of listing their internal properties.
+For example some internal React object can be kept just as string and will not be detailed in the documentation, instead of listing their internal properties.

 ```md
 <api-readme collapsed="React.ReactNode"/>